‘Romantic Doctor, Teacher Kim’ Finale: K-Drama Surpasses ‘Doctors’ In Viewership, SBS And Park Shin Hye Reward Cast And Crew

 After 21 weeks on air, the medical K-drama Romantic Doctor, Teacher Kim finally concluded this week on Monday.
 Among all other K-dramas airing on Korean public television, it was king as it dominated in viewership even surpassing the overly hyped and promoted The Legend of the Blue Sea starring Jun Ji Hyun and Lee Min Ho.
 As a matter of fact, Romantic Doctor, Teacher Kim was so popular, it was somewhat of a “death sentence” for any other K-drama to air alongside it.
-Case and point: Hwarang which failed to garner any real attention except for the one day Romantic Doctor, Teacher Kim did not air because of the “2016 SBS Gayo Daejun.”
+Case in point: Hwarang which failed to garner any real attention except for the one day Romantic Doctor, Teacher Kim did not air because of the 2016 SBS Gayo Daejun.

 In the end, Romantic Doctor, Teacher Kim concluded as expected with the highest viewership among all Korean public television K-dramas.
 However, it even defeated its medical K-drama predecessor Doctors starring Kim Rae Won and Park Shin Hye.
 As a result of their accomplishment, both Shin Hye and SBS rewarded the cast and crew of Romantic Doctor, Teacher Kim.

-According to the Korean viewership companies, TNmS Media Korea and AGB Nielsen Korea, the former recorded 24.7 percent for the nation and 28.4 percent for the Seoul National Capital Area while the latter recorded 27.6 percent for the nation and 29.0 percent for the Seoul National Capital Area.
+Korean viewership company TNmS Media Korea recorded 24.7 percent for the nation and 28.4 percent for the Seoul National Capital Area while AGB Nielsen Korea recorded 27.6 percent for the nation and 29.0 percent for the Seoul National Capital Area.
 On average for the entire series, TNmS ratings were 18.4 percent for the nation and 22.0 percent for Seoul National Capital Area and for AGB Nielsen, 20.4 percent for the nation and 21.9 percent for the Seoul National Capital Area.
 Romantic Doctor, Teacher Kim was about 2.0 percent higher than Doctors.

 K-drama fans of Doctors should not be upset that Romantic Doctor, Teacher Kim beat it simply because its success further proves that the Seoul Broadcasting System (SBS) knows how to produce a medical K-drama better than anyone else.
 Romantic Doctor, Teacher Kim is the fourth SBS medical K-drama to dominate on their television station since 2013 when they started with Doctor Stranger starring Lee Jong Suk.
 It was followed up by Yong Pal starring Joo Won and Kim Tae Hee which was then followed up by Doctors.
 Each medical K-drama was better in terms of viewership than the last.